Esri/solution.js/docs/Publishing to npmjs.md

 ## Deprecating older versions on npmjs

-One can mark a version or versions deprecated using the `npm deprecate` command.
-For example, to deprecate all versions before 0.5.1,
+One can mark a version or versions deprecated using the `npm deprecate` command. *Note: If you deprecate your highest version, the whole package will appear as deprecated in npm.
+This can be reversed.*

+For example:

 1. Launch a git-bash window